• Skip to primary navigation

 • Butter: For frying the eggs.

 • Havarti cheese: I chose Havarti, because it’s creamy, melts well, and pairs wonderfully with dill.
 Feel free to sub for whatever cheese you like, however.
-Recommendations include white cheddar or emmental cheese (a variety of Swiss).
+Recommendations include white cheddar or Emmental cheese (a variety of Swiss).

 • Lettuce: I used green leaf lettuce, but any variety would do, so feel free to use your favorite or whatever you have on hand.